bigoren/ll-sacn-recorder/README.md

 # Added features
 * Discard empty frames at start of recording - Added by Guy Levitsky
 * Calculate maximum pixel per string from config file and write it in file - Added by Oren Bigler
+* DDP capture script for DDP packets support with no config file